SecGen/SecGen/modules/services/unix/http/apache/README.md

 ##### `ssl_honorcipherorder`

-Sets [SSLHonorCipherOrder](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslhonorcipherorder), which is used to prefer the server's cipher preference order.
-Default: 'On' in the base `apache` config.
+Sets [SSLHonorCipherOrder](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslhonorcipherorder), to cause Apache to use the server's preferred order of ciphers rather than the client's preferred order.
+Default: true.
+In addition to true/false Boolean values, will also accept case-insensitive Strings 'on' or 'off'.

 ##### `ssl_certs_dir`